-Korea reserves the right to adopt or maintain any measure with respect to manufacturing of liquor.
+with respect to manufacturing of liquor.

-16. Sector: Transportation Services - Passenger Road Transportation Services (Taxi Services and Scheduled Passenger Road Transportation Services), Freight Road Transportation Services (not including Road Transportation Services Related to Courier Services), Internal Waterways Transportation Services and Space Transportation Services
+Transportation Services - Passenger Road Transportation Services (Taxi Services and Scheduled Passenger Road Transportation Services), Freight Road Transportation Services (not including Road Transportation Services Related to Courier Services), Internal Waterways Transportation Services and Space Transportation Services

-1. Korea reserves the right to adopt or maintain any measure with respect to taxi services and scheduled passenger road transportation services.

-2. Korea reserves the right to adopt or maintain any measure with respect to freight road transportation services, not including road transportation of containerized freight (excluding cabotage) by international shipping companies and road transportation services related to courier services tegarding Most-Favoured-Nation Treatment (MFN), Performance Requirements (PR), Senior Management and Boards of Directors (SMBD), and Local Presence (LP) obligations.

-3. Korea reserves the right to adopt or maintain any measure with respect to internal waterways transportation services and space transportation services.
+- 1. Korea reserves the right to adopt or maintain any measure with respect to taxi services and scheduled passenger road transportation services. - 2.
+Korea reserves the right to adopt or maintain any measure with respect to freight road transportation services, not including road transportation of containerized freight (excluding cabotage) by international shipping companies and road transportation services related to courier services regarding Most-Favoured-Nation Treatment (MFN), Performance Requirements (PR), Senior Management and Boards of Directors (SMBD), and Local Presence (LP) obligations. - 3.
+Korea reserves the right to adopt or maintain any measure with respect to internal waterways transportation services and space transportation services.

-17. Sector: Transportation Services - Storage and Warehousing Services
+17. Sector: Transportation Services - Storage and Warehousing Services agricultural and livestock products.

-Korea reserves the right to adopt or maintain any measure with respect to storage and warehousing services related to agricultural and livestock products.
+Korea reserves the right to adopt or maintain any measure with respect to storage and warehousing services related to allocating the vehicles to post offices.